theothermattm/theothermattm.github.io/about.md

 I like to build stuff.

+I work to live.
+When living, I'm a dad to two kids and a husband.
+I run a lot.
+When I have time I play guitar.
+I also enjoy photography but don't get to do it much beyond snapping photos of the family on the iPhone.
+You can see some of my older stuff [on Flickr](http://flickr.com/theothermattm), though.

-I've been working with software development since 2006 in a variety of roles from support to team lead, to architect, to manager, etc.
+I've been working in software since 2005 in a variety of roles from support to team lead, to architect, to manager, etc.

-I tend to lean towards Backend/API/serverside development, and Cloud Engineering/Platform Engineering/DevOps/Whatever It's Called Today.
+I lean towards Backend/API/serverside development, and Cloud Engineering/Platform Engineering/DevOps/Whatever It's Called Today.
 I'm also a database nerd.
 I've done quite a bit of work in Java and Node.js/Javascript.
 But I love lots of other languages.

+You can read about some of the things I've helped build in my [Portfolio](/portfolio).

 These days, I mostly manage engineers.
 I love the combination of helping people grow and still being involved deeply with technology.

 You can learn more about what I do for a living on my [LinkedIn](https://www.linkedin.com/in/theothermattm/) and my [Github](https://github.com/theothermattm)

 I'm also a firm believer in the open web.
 That's why I have an old fashioned blog on the web instead of a medium account.

-I work to live.
-When living, I'm a dad to two kids and a husband.
-I run a lot.
-When I have time I play guitar.
-I also enjoy photography but don't get to do it much beyond snapping photos of the family on the iPhone.
-You can see some of my older stuff [on Flickr](http://flickr.com/theothermattm), though.